ReVision Energy Training Center

 First in the Country Approach to Technical Training

 ReVision Energy is the first solar company in the country to launch a dedicated and state-certified electrical training program.
 Not only does ReVision Energy cover the cost for our employee-owners, but we also provide the program in-house, in order to provide our installation team with the best education possible.
 As an in-house program, ReVision Tech is the most worker-friendly registered apprenticeship program available.
 The program has been designed to provide a better work/life balance than previous options.

 Conventional trade schools often require students to attend evening classes multiple nights a week, which creates extended days for workers who are already working in the field full-time.
 By combining online work with in-person training scheduled around work obligations, we are able to provide a much more reasonable schedule for our employee-owners.

-Program Administrator Nathan Poland is a ReVision Master Electrician who formerly directed the state electrical apprentice program at the Dover School of Technology in New Hampshire.
 Currently, in New Hampshire, ReVision Tech is a 4-year program to become eligible for your Journeyman Electrical License.
 In Maine, it is a 2-year program for a Limited Electrical License.
 In Massachusetts, a similar program is projected to begin in 2019.

 The Need for Trained Electrical Work

 There is a nationwide shortage of electricians due to a higher rate of retiring electricians than new workers entering the trade, combined with a now-booming construction industry.

 Solar is only one of many industries competing for skilled electricians, and has its own impressive growth — ReVision Energy, for example, has grown consistently by 20-26% annually every year we’ve been in business.
 Solar nationwide now employs over 250,000 people.